sitle/chef-bareos/README.md

 [![Build Status](https://travis-ci.org/sitle/chef-bareos.svg?branch=master)](https://travis-ci.org/sitle/chef-bareos)

-This cookbook installs and configures backups based on [Bareos](https://www.bareos.org/en/).
+This cookbook installs and configures backups based on [BAREOS](https://www.bareos.org/en/).

 # Requirements

-This cookbook has been tested with RHEL, Debian, Ubuntu systems.
+This cookbook has been tested with CentOS, Fedora, Debian, Ubuntu systems.
 It should work with Chef 11 and Chef 12 configurations, if not please file a bug report and it will be addressed.
 The chef-bareos cookbook is still undergoing some feature additions so it is recommended to watch for changes to the README.

 # Attributes